luna5678/quelue/README.md

    TECHNOLOGIES USED

         This application was created from scratch using Express/Node.js to build the basic server functionality.

         We are using MongoDB to hold our database, and Mongoose was used as the Object Data Modeling library for Node.js and MongoDB.

-Mongo
+        Express-session is used to create cookies to store session id's for the user currently logged in.
+Connect-mongo stores the sessions when users log out.

+        We used dotenv to separate our secrets from our source code, and bcryptjs was used to hash and salt all passwords for security.

+        All pages are rendered dynamically with EJS, and method-override is used to provide the PUT and DELETE methods.

    APPROACH

+        Quelue was built beginning with the server and models of the three Schema that organize all of our data: Users, Shows, and Episodes.
+Shows share a one-to-many relationship with Episodes, and Users share a many-to-many relationship with Shows.

    UNSOLVED PROBLEMS